image of University of Washington Logo

 • Flexible summer rotation opportunities –

-The UW Genetic Counseling Graduate Program is committed to identifying, dismantling and replacing racist behaviors, systems and policies within ourselves and our program.
-We recognize that racism is institutionalized in the United States, including in health care and in higher education.
-We are committed to making the UW Genetic Counseling Graduate Program a place where students, faculty, staff and fieldwork supervisors who are Black, Indigenous and People of Color (BIPOC) are welcomed, feel comfortable and can advance and thrive.
+The University of Washington Genetic Counseling Graduate Program (UW GCGP) is committed to identifying, dismantling, and replacing racist behaviors, systems, and policies within ourselves and our program.
+We recognize that racism is institutionalized in the United States, including in health care and higher education.
+We are committed to making the UW GCGP a place where students, faculty, staff, and fieldwork supervisors who are Black, Indigenous, and People of Color (BIPOC) are welcomed, feel comfortable, and can advance and thrive.
+Learn more about our initiatives here.

 For more information, please contact gcgp@uw.edu